psidnell/ofexport2/README.md

 - **"1m"**,"**+1month"**,**"-2months"**: months in the future/past.
 - **"1y"**,"**+1year"**,**"-2years"**: months in the future/past.
 - **"1st"**,"**2nd"**,**"23rd"**: day of this month.

-There are two attributes with similar names:

-- **completion**: The **date** an item was completed.
-- **completed**: **true** if the item is completed, **false** otherwise.

-Not all "completed" items have a completion date - this is the way OmniFocus works.
-For example if a Folder is dropped then the the Projects/Tasks within it can reasonably be said to be completed (i.e. neither available or remaining), but OmniFocus does not give them a completion date.
-The reason is probably so that the Folder status can be later changed back to active and the sub items will return from the dead.

 #### Useful Filtering Attributes ####